mitanshu-2004/Darwin-Studio/README.md

     * This is not just a gallery; it is a history log.
 It groups images by generation.
 You can click any image from the past to bring it back as a parent for new breeding.

 ## 5. Technical Challenges & Solutions
-During development, we faced specific hardware limits.
+During development, I faced specific hardware limits.
 Here is how the code solves them:

 * **The "OOM" (Out of Memory) Crash:**
     * **Cause:** Processing a full 1024x1024 image at once fills the GPU memory.
-    * **Code Fix:** We enabled `vae.enable_slicing()`.
+    * **Code Fix:** I enabled `vae.enable_slicing()`.
 This cuts the image into strips, processes them one by one, and stitches them back together.
 It is slightly slower but prevents crashes.
 * **The "Blurry Child" Issue:**
     * **Cause:** The VAE (the part that turns math into pixels) loses small details when compressing images.
-    * **Code Fix:** We implemented a "Crystal Pass."
+    * **Code Fix:** I implemented a "Crystal Pass."
 After the AI generates a draft, the code runs a second, very weak pass over the image to sharpen edges and textures before showing it to you.
 * **Selection Confusion:**
     * **Cause:** Users found it hard to pick two parents for breeding without losing track of which was which.
-    * **Code Fix:** We built a "State Machine" in the UI.
+    * **Code Fix:** I built a "State Machine" in the UI.
 When you click "Select Parent A," the app enters a specific mode where the next click *only* registers as Parent A. It then automatically exits that mode.
 This prevents accidental clicks.

 ## 6. How to Run
 1.  **Environment:** This code is designed for a Google Colab environment with a T4 GPU.